ParseDotEXE/distributed-task-scheduler/README.md

 # Distributed Task Scheduler with Priority Queuing

-A web-based task scheduler where users can submit tasks with priorities and deadlines.
+A web-based Java made task scheduler where users can submit tasks with priorities and deadlines.
 The system processes tasks in a distributed manner, ensuring high-priority tasks are handled first.

 ## Architecture